Please Note: This story has been updated on December 14, 2022.

-Q: Is NWC going to be entirely virtual?
+Q: Is NWC going to be in person?
 A: We are an in-resident program and are looking at all the possibilities to provide an in-resident education.
 Personal interaction is what makes the NWC experience fulfilling.
 We are anticipating the fall trimester to be a combination of in person and virtual for all students.
 Expect dispersed AM (CNW/NCC), PM (CNCS/NSC), and virtual classes.
 We stay committed to the safety of our faculty and students

 Dean of Students Office